ludovici-philippus/Ghtml---An-HTML-Generator-for-Vim/README.md

 https://user-images.githubusercontent.com/37634205/152374803-1784c16f-80b3-400c-9a04-db6335c1450b.mp4

 <h2>Installation</h2>
-It is only a command inside the .vimrc, so you can just put it inside your .vimrc or .config/nvim/init.vim or if you don't have a config file for vim/nvim you can just use mine.
+It is only a command inside the .vimrc, so you can just put it inside your own ~/.vimrc or ~/.config/nvim/init.vim or if you don't have a config file for vim/nvim you can just use mine.